Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Motivation

 \subsection{Effectiveness of \tool}

 \tool overcomes the limitations of previous fuzzers by implementing type-aware transaction generation and mutation.
-With the statically built type graph for a smart contract, \tool can always generate valid transactions.
-For example, to generate a transaction for Figure~\ref{fig:intro_example}, \tool first queries the type graph to understand that the output object of \verb|loan<T>()| contains a ``Hot Potato'', which can be luckly consumed by \verb|repay<K>()|.
+With the statically built \wanxu{dependency graph} for a smart contract, \tool can always generate valid transactions.
+For example, to generate a transaction for Figure~\ref{fig:intro_example}, \tool first queries the \wanxu{dependency graph} to understand that the output object of \verb|loan<T>()| contains a ``Hot Potato'' that can be consumed by \verb|repay<K>()|.
 Since there are no additional type constraints, the two type parameters \verb|T| and \verb|K| can be instantiated with the same concrete type \verb|USDC|.
-With all the information obtained from the type graph, \tool can always produce valid transactions for testing this smart contract, as shown in Figure~\ref{fig:motivation_our}.
+With all the information obtained from the \wanxu{dependency graph}, \tool can always produce valid transactions for testing this smart contract, as shown in Figure~\ref{fig:motivation_our}.